 You would want a law firm with family law experience handling your case, rather than one that claims to be the jack of all trades.

-The law continues to get complicated, and contemporary lawyers prefer to specialize in one or a few areas.
-For instance, a DUI lawyer might also handle other types of criminal cases, or a lawyer that is an expert at real estate planning might also be good at elder law planning.
+The law continues to get complicated, and contemporary lawyers prefer to work in one or a few areas.
+For instance, a DUI lawyer might also handle other types of criminal cases, or a lawyer who works in estate planning might also be good at elder law planning.

 But beware of firms that tell you that they can handle anything.
 The truth is, they will make it seem like they are handling your case but drop the ball the moment things go south.
 You cannot have that, especially when your child, your futures, and your entire lives are at stake.